 Dredging operations at the Murray Mouth commenced on 9 January 2015 to maintain connectivity (exchange of water) between the Coorong and the Southern Ocean.

-One dredge is operating in the Goolwa and Tauwitchere channels (currently operating in Goolwa channel).
-At 30 July 2017, a total of approximately 2 099 900 cubic metres of sand had been removed by dredging operations.
+Two dredges are now operating in the Goolwa and Tauwitchere channels.
+At 27 August 2017, a total of approximately 2 131 200 cubic metres of sand had been removed by dredging operations.